Is The Lake Minnewanka Cruise Worth It?

 Many visitors to the Rockies can only choose so many paid experiences, as a trip to Banff can get very expensive.
 The two cruise experiences are on Maligne Lake in Jasper and Lake Minnewanka in Banff.
 While both are fantastic, we would tell any visitor who can only choose one to consider the Maligne Lake cruise to Spirit Island over the cruise on Lake Minnewanka.
 We detail why below.

-Let's break it down: the Maligne Lake Cruise vs Lake Minnewanka Cruise
+Let’s break it down: Maligne Lake Cruise vs Lake Minnewanka Cruise

 Getting To Lake Minnewanka

 You’ll see signs for Cascade Pond/Two Jack Lake.
-Once you get onto the Lake Minnewanka Scenic Route Drive all you have to do is keep driving until you reach Lake Minnewanka.
-You’ll pass a turn-off for Johnson Lake on the way, as well as Two Jack Lake Campground and Two Jack Lake.
+Once you get onto the Lake Minnewanka Scenic Route Drive, you must keep driving until you reach Lake Minnewanka.
+You’ll pass a turn-off for Johnson Lake, Two Jack Lake Campground, and Two Jack Lake.

-During the winter, the western part of the road is closed as it’s a wildlife corridor.
+The western part of the road is closed during the winter as it’s a wildlife corridor.
 You’ll only be able to drive the eastern section of the road in the winter.
 In the summer, the full loop is open to vehicles and bikers.
 If driving, please watch out for cyclists on the road.
-It’s a very popular road to cycle, and cyclist deserve their space on the road.
+It’s a very popular road to cycle, and cyclists deserve their space on the road.

 By Public Transport: It is possible to get to Lake Minnewanka by public transport in the summer months.
 Route 6 leaves downtown Banff every 30 minutes and takes approximately 25 minutes to reach the lake.
 Show your Lake Minnewanka Cruise tour ticket to the Route 6 bus and get a FREE return ride on the day of your cruise.